-In either case, the process is a form of electrolysis.
+In either case, a process is a form of electrolysis.
 The electrolysis process produces mostly ionic silver, and yet it is marketed as colloidal silver.
 Regardless of claims made to the contrary, if the product is made by electrolysis, it is not a true colloid.
 By comparison, a true colloid has a high concentration of particles and little or no ionic silver.

 Ionic silver is not without merit.
 It is a strong antimicrobial and serves well in situations where chloride is not present.
-When chloride is present, the silver particle content will survive to produce benefit.
+When chloride is present, the silver particle content will survive to produce benefits.